markitx/dynamo-backup-to-s3/README.md

     -s, --source [path]               Full S3 path to a JSON backup file (Required) -t, --table [name]                Name of the Dynamo Table to restore to (Required) -c, --concurrency <requestcount>  Number of concurrent requests to run in paralell.
 Defaults to 25.
     -pk, --partitionkey [columnname]  Name of Primary Partition Key.
-Will try determine from backup if not available.
+If not provided will try determine from backup.
     -sk, --sortkey [columnname]       Name of Secondary Sort Key.
 Ignored unless --partitionkey is provided.
     -rc, --readcapacity <units>       Read Units for new table (when finished).
 Default is 5.
     -wc, --writecapacity <units>      Write Units for new table (when finished).
 Default is 5.